Sairyss/system-design-patterns/README.md

 ##### Layer 7 load balancing

-Level 7 load balancing deals with the actual content of each message enabling the load balancer to make smarter load‑balancing decisions, can apply optimizations and changes to the content (such as compression and encryption) and make decisions based on the message content.
+Level 7 load balancing deals with the actual content of each message enabling the load balancer to make smarter load balancing decisions, can apply optimizations and changes to the content (such as compression and encryption) and make decisions based on the message content.
 Layer 7 gives a lot of interesting benefits, but is less performant.

 **Note**: Layers 4 and 7 are a part of [OSI Model](#osi-model).

-Load balancing can be done by an [api gateway](#api-gateway) / [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy).
+Load balancing can be done by an [API gateway](#api-gateway) / [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy).

 References: